How do I calculate the Notional Values for a CFD?

 When you place a CFD Trade with FXCM, you are using leverage* to control more money than you actually have to put down for the trade (margin).
 For example, if you place a trade on GER30 (DAX) today – let’s say, for one contract – you only need about 10 euros in margin.
 However, the GER30 (DAX) is currently at 11, 647 EUR.
 Then, how much money are you actually controlling?
 That is when the question of Notional Value comes into play.

 Notional Value is the total value of a leveraged asset.
 Since CFDs are leveraged, when a trader opens a CFD position, FXCM sets aside a portion of the trader’s account equity as a margin deposit.
 However, margin is only a portion of the amount that is actually controlled.
 The total amount controlled by the trader is the Notional Value:

 Notional Value = (Current Price of Asset * Multiplier) * (Contract Size)

-Since FXCM micronizes many of its CFD contracts, it is necessary to use a multiplier in the Notional Value equation.
+Since FXCM micronizes its CFD contracts, it is necessary to use a multiplier in the Notional Value equation.
 Why is this?
-This is because some of FXCM’s contracts, GER30 for example, is a fraction of a full futures contract.
-The service FXCM offers is making the DAX small enough for a retail trader to trade.
-So, since the GER30 is 1/10 of a full future, we use a multiplier of 0.1.
+This is because FXCM’s contracts, are a fraction of a full futures contract and have either different prices per point or different prices per pip than the futures contract.

 A trader is long 5 contracts of SPX500.
 His account is denominated in USD.
 The BID for SPX500 is 2,270.93.
 The multiplier for SPX500 is 1.
 The SPX500 is denominated in USD.